 Jane Hooper was a Newburyport “school dame” in 1760, but after she lost that job she found fame as a fortune-teller and became known in our area as “Madam Hooper, the Witch.”
 The Madam had very bright grey eyes, and seemed to look through people.
 Her teeth were double all around, giving her chin a puffy look.
 Her wardrobe was extravagant — silks and satins beyond price.
 These antique garments were calculated to inspire credulous people with the awe which she coveted.
 Children ran at her approach and their elders, fearing the evil eye, were lavish in courtesy.
 The queerest thing of all was a jet black hen with a clipped bill which was her “familiar” and constant companion.
 The fowl inspired people with awe as if it were the devil incarnated.

 When the Madame made her yearly visit to Ipswich, the young and the old called on her to learn of their fates.
-She always made her headquarters at the “Old Brick,” a house built by the esteemed Francis Wainwright at the top of North Main Street, approximately where the Ipswich Inn is now.
+She always made her headquarters at the “Old Brick,” a house with brick ends, built by the esteemed Francis Wainwright at the top of North Main Street, approximately where the Ipswich Inn is now.

 His demise was a complete and surprising disappointment to the stately guests who arrived from far and wide only to find him laid out in his wedding clothes beside the bride’s attire, but no bride and no wedding.